chaozmc/ioBroker.oekofen-json/README.md

 ### 1.0.0 (2023-01-15)
 * (chaozmc) Push version to v1.0.0 as the code seems to be considerable as first stable release

-### 0.3.0 (2023-01-15)
-* (chaozmc) Changed Adapter Type to more suitable climate-control instead of communication
-* (chaozmc) Altered query URL for inital scan to use single ?-symbol instead of double

 ### **0.0.3**
 * (chaozmc) code cleanup, trigger for update & rescan